harvard-edtech/edtech-guide/ComprehensiveGuide.md

 Now that you've set up support for logging, take some time to think through how you want to organize the logs.
 We'll always divide logs into `error` and `action` logs, where `action` logs contain user actions such as opening panels, clicking buttons, interacting with elements, etc. It's up to you how you want to organize your action logs.

-We'll be curating a `/server/src/shared/types/LogMetadata.ts` file (that should be synched to the client as well) that will hold all of the various contexts, subcontexts, tags, and other log organization metadata.
+We'll be curating a `/server/src/shared/types/LogMetadata.ts` file (that should be synched to the client as well) that will hold all of the reusable log organization metadata (which you will learn about in later sections).
 Add an empty file to get started:

 ```ts
 /**